 Metallurgical testwork is ongoing and an economic model is being developed to further evaluate the potential of White Mountain anorthosite as a new source of alumina.
 Currently almost all alumina is produced from bauxite using the Bayer process, which produces 2 tonnes of waste for every tonne of ore.
 Hudson believes the White Mountain project will have several saleable byproducts and will not produce significant tailings.
 Hudson has signed confidentiality agreements with several companies interested in the alumina project.

 The White Mountain Anorthosite project is 100% owned by Hudson.
 The anorthosite has three potential high-value applications which are being investigated, as follows:

 1. A new source of feedstock to the high end fiberglass (E-glass) industry;

 2. A new source of alumina to supply aluminum smelters

 3. A new source of filler material.
 Fillers are extensively used by the

 The company is rapidly advancing the E-Glass project with several Letters of Intent in place.
 The planned bulk sample test with a major fiberglass producer is commencing later this month.
 The environmental and social impact assessments and technical study are near completion and the plan is to submit them to the Greenland Government within the next few months as part of Hudson's application for a mining permit.

-The Company is well financed with approximately $3 million in working capital.
+Hudson remains well financed with approximately $2.5 million in working capital.

-Dr. Michael Druecker is a Qualified Person as defined by National Instrument 43-101 and reviewed the preparation of the scientific and technical information in this press release.
+John R. Goode is the Qualified Person, as defined by National Instrument 43-101, who reviewed the preparation of the scientific and technical metallurgical information in this press release.